 How much metal waste are we producing?

-As a major manufacturer of metals, we produce a lot of metal products and materials.
-To give you a picture of how much metal wastes we generate:
+As a major metal manufacturer, we produce many metal products and materials.
+To give you a picture of how much metal waste we generate:

 - On average, steel companies in Australia manufacture approximately 5.3 million tonnes every year, both from raw materials and recycled metals.
 The country also produced 1.5 million tonnes aluminium in 2017 and 1 million tonnes of copper in 2015.

 - Every minute, Australia produces 350,000 aluminium cans.